Angel-cuba/Insta-Native-Clone/README.md

 # Insta-Native-Clone
-Insta app usind React-Native and Firebase
+Insta app using React-Native and Firebase